ryuapp/enogu/src/README.md

 ## Features

-⚡️ Zero dependencies - The minimum bundle size.
+⚡️ Zero dependencies - Minimum install size.

 🦕 Deno Friendly - No permission flags are required to use Deno.